 Clinical rotations are done in 13 four-week blocks.

-- Seven blocks in the adult cardiothoracic operating rooms
+- Eight blocks in the adult cardiothoracic operating rooms

 - One block in the Heart and Vascular Intensive Care Unit

 - One block in the adult thoracic and vascular operating rooms

 - One block performing TEEs in the operating rooms

 - Two blocks of electives

 - Options include perfusion, blood bank, pediatric CT operating rooms, additional time in a unit or rotation and an off-site rotation at Pinnacle Health in Harrisburg (private practice); there is also a research elective, which must be an IRB-approved protocol.

 - U.S. citizens, permanent residents or J-1 visa holders (no additional visa types are sponsored)

 - Eligible for a Pennsylvania medical training license